 If your child is reading below grade level but does not have a reading disability, extra practice at home should help her progress.
 She may hate reading because it takes her a long time to figure words out.
 Building her vocabulary will improve her fluency.
 Use books that match her skill level to boost her vocabulary.

-If she likes what it is about, there is a better chance that she will read it.
-Anything that gets your child to read for pleasure and her own information will help her build her vocabulary and sharpen critical-reasoning skills.
-Let your child choose her own books as long as they are not offensive and don’t cause nightmares.
-Encourage her to read comic books, graphic novels, entertainment news, or sports magazines if she's interested in them.
+If he likes what it is about, there is a better chance that he will read it.
+Anything that gets your child to read for pleasure will help him build his vocabulary and sharpen critical-reasoning skills.
+Let your child choose his own books as long as they are not offensive and don’t cause nightmares.
+Encourage him to read comic books, graphic novels, entertainment news, or sports magazines if he's interested in them.

 The Developmental Edge

-Be enthusiastic about books that suit her interests even if they are not what you would have chosen.
+Be enthusiastic about books that suit his interests even if they are not what you would have chosen.
 The Day My Butt Went Psycho may make you cringe, but it will keep your child reading.
-If she has found a series of children's books she likes, let her keep reading the other titles.
+If he has found a series of children's books he likes, let him keep reading the other titles.